BornInBradford/bbdata/README.md

 # bbdata
-An R package for managing Born in Bradford data requests.
+bbdata is an R package developed by Born in Bradford for processing data requests